University of Washington School of Public Health

 What will be different?

-We envision a common core of foundational courses for all students.
-Students will gain a broad perspective of public health and an appreciation of students from other disciplinary backgrounds.
-Students can then decide whether to take a practice or research route, but will be skilled in both areas.
+We are creating a common core of foundational courses that all students will take during their first three quarters.
+These courses will expose each cohort of students to diverse perspectives of public health and give them an appreciation for those from different disciplinary backgrounds.
+Students can decide whether to take a practice or research route, but will be skilled in both areas.

 Can students still specialize?

-No. Re-envisioning our MPH curriculum has nothing to do with cost.
-It’s about creating the best educational product we can deliver.
-The current MPH typically takes 21 months to complete.
+No. We don't expect our redesigned courses to affect the cost for students.
+This is about creating the best educational product we can deliver.
+The current MPH typically takes 21 months to complete, and that is not expected to change.

-Most of them.
-The new MPH would be a single, School-wide degree with two exceptions: The Community-Oriented Public Health Practice MPH and the Executive MPH.
+No. The new MPH would be a single, School-wide degree with two exceptions: The Community-Oriented Public Health Practice (COPHP) MPH and the Executive MPH.
 The COPHP program uses a unique problem-based pedagogy and is run in partnership with the UW Continuum College.
 The executive MPH is geared to full-time professionals and is primarily online.

 Are other schools revising their curricula?